jrocia/AppScanPresence-Dockerfile/README.md

 ENTRYPOINT  ["sh","/root/AppScanPresence/startPresence.sh"]
 ```
 <br>
 PS: It is set to download AppScan Presence V2.
-If you want V1 change in final of this URL to v1:  https://cloud.appscan.com/api/v2/Presences/$PRESENCEID/Download/Linux_x86_64/v2
+If you want V1 change in final of this URL to v1:  https://cloud.appscan.com/api/v2/Presences/$PRESENCEID/Download/Linux_x86_64/v2 <br>

 <br>
 Basic Commands: